A machine learning approach to infer the accreted stellar mass fractions of central galaxies in the TNG100 simulation: Methodology

 In our work, we import the class RandomForestRegressor from the Python package \texttt{scikit-learn} \citep{scikit-learn} to build the RF.
 For more details about this algorithm, we refer to \citet{Breiman2001}.
 When we deal with the RF, the hyperparameters will be tuned to control the growth of the forest and optimize the performance of the prediction's bias and variance.
 There are two major hyperparameters to be tuned: 1) $n_\mathrm{trees}$: the number of trees in the forest; 2) $n_\mathrm{leaf,min}$: the minimum number of data required to form a leaf node (the tree will stop splitting below this number).
-We perform convergence tests to seek the best combination of hyperparameters, which will be discussed in Section~\ref{sec:convergence}.
+We perform convergence tests to seek the best combination of hyperparameters.
+We find for different choices of $n_\mathrm{leaf,min}$, the accuracy of the model changes very quickly at $n_\mathrm{tree} \lesssim 20$, and beyond $n_\mathrm{tree}\sim 20$, the accuracy stays almost as constants, indicating the models already converge at $n_\mathrm{tree}\sim20$.
+As a conservative choice, we choose $n_\mathrm{tree}=200$ .
+In addition, numbers of $n_\mathrm{leaf,min}$ between 5 and 25 lead to accuracies not being very different from each other.
+We choose $n_\mathrm{leaf,min}=10$ when all 3-dimensional halo and galaxy features are used, and $n_\mathrm{leaf,min}=5$ when only observable features are used.

 The accuracy of the model is often evaluated from the \textit{out-of-bag} (OOB) scores defined on the OOB data.
 The OOB data is a random subsample of training data that is left out in each tree.
 When constructing each tree, about $36.8\%$ of the training data are not used after bootstrap sampling.
 After each tree is trained, the outcome is used to make predictions for the OOB sample.
 The predictions made for the OOB samples of all trees will be combined to calculate the following $R^2$ score, which is the definition of OOB score